On this page...

 Grievance mediation is a voluntary alternative dispute resolution process.
 The parties work to resolve disputes with the help of a neutral person.
 During mediation, labor and management work out voluntary “win-win” results.

 The CEO and Employer have to both agree to mediation.
-If the EAB provides a mediator, the parties must agree to reimburse the mediator's mileage.
 If the parties can't reach agreement, the next step is binding arbitration.

 Back to topMediator Resources